J.D. Degree Requirements

 First Year Required Courses

-Full-time students complete the following required courses during the first year:
+Full-time students complete these courses during their first year:

 Full-Time Progress